haikallnwr/DES-WEB/README.md

 # DES Encryption Web Implementation

 A simple web-based application designed to demonstrate the working principles of the **Data Encryption Standard (DES)** algorithm.
-This project was created as a **Cryptography course assignment** to understand symmetric key encryption.
+This project was created as a College Project to understand symmetric key encryption.

 ## Key Features